Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: SD-based Low-complexity Precoder Design for the MIMO Case

-Due to the log-concavity of determinant, it follows that (\ref{max_SR_GN_jam_F2_2}) is a DC programming.
-A sub-optimal solution of this problem can thus be obtained by iteratively linearizing the non-convex objective function and solving a sequence of convex problems.
-Specifically, let $\bm F_{2, 0}$ denote the solution obtained in the previous iteration.
-By utilizing the first-order Taylor series approximation \cite{deadman2016taylor}, an upper bound to $\ln \left| \bm H_2 \bm F_2 \bm H_2^H + \bm I_B \right| + \ln \left| {\hat{ \bm G}}_2 \bm F_2 {\hat{ \bm G}}_2^H + \bm I_E \right|$ can be obtained as follows
+Due to the log-concavity of determinant, (\ref{max_SR_GN_jam_F2_2}) is a difference of convex (DC) programming.
+The iterative MM-based method can thus be applied to get a sequence of convex subproblems.
+Specifically, let $\bm Q_{2, 0}$ denote the solution obtained in the previous iteration.
+Using the first-order Taylor series approximation to linearize the third and fourth log-determinant terms in (\ref{max_SR_GN_jam_F2_2a}) \cite{deadman2016taylor}, we get the following upper bound